-We wanted a place of solace from city’s hustle and bustle and what could have been a better place than Kuldhara, the erstwhile thoroughfare of Palliwal Brahmins, but now a haunted place.
+We wanted a place of solace from the city’s hustle and bustle and what could have been a better place than Kuldhara, the erstwhile thoroughfare of Paliwal Brahmins, but now a haunted place.
 20 km further drive takes you to yet another abandoned village and a fort called Khabba Fort, a sight appears as if straight from Arabian Night sets.
 Spend two days and hop around desert villages.
 You will discover many more such abandoned houses.

 A Village near Kuldhara